HumeyraBali/MoonlightSurvivors/README.md

 This project uses various assets from the Unity Asset Store.
 Below are the credits and links to the assets used:

 Sprites:
-- The main character and animations were created by me using Aseprite.
 - [2D Pixel art pack for top down map](https://assetstore.unity.com/packages/2d/environments/pixel-art-top-down-basic-187605)
 - [2D Pixel art pack](https://assetstore.unity.com/packages/2d/characters/pixel-adventure-1-155360)
 - [2D Pixel art pack](https://assetstore.unity.com/packages/2d/characters/pixel-adventure-2-155418)